 One of the most influential people in the Christian faith also had a past he wasn't proud of in persecuting Christians.
 Paul, who's name was formally Saul, humbly admitted, “by the grace of God I am what I am," a sentiment Scovia shares as well.

-When asked about God's purpose behind her painful past, Scovia said she's learned forgiveness through her past--how to willingly receive it and how to mercifully give it.
+When asked about God's purpose behind her painful past, Scovia said she's learned forgiveness - how to willingly receive it and how to mercifully give it.

 Scovia reminded me, God knows all that has happened and all that will happen and He doesn’t make mistakes.